Ibrahim99575/Wireless-Network-Security-Analysis-Tool/README.md

 ### Steps
 1. Clone the repository:

-'''
+`
 git clone https://github.com/yourusername/wireless-network-security-tool.git
 cd wireless-network-security-tool
-'''
+`

 2. Install required dependencies:

-'''
+`
 pip install -r requirements.txt

-'''
+`

 3. Run the tool:

-'''
+`
 python main.py
-'''
+`

 ## Usage
 1. Launch the Tool:
-'''
+`
 python main.py
-'''
+`

 2. Enter Wi-Fi Details:
   - Input your Wi-Fi SSID and password.

 3. Analyze Network:
   - Click on Analyze to start the security assessment.

 4. View Results:
   - The tool will provide a security score and actionable recommendations.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the <a href="https://github.com/Ibrahim99575/web-drum-play/blob/fd574d3b7ff978c83c95bece92f8c7ba4486b120/LICENSE/">MIT License</a>.
 For more details and to access the tool, please visit the project repository.

 If you have any questions or need further assistance, feel free to contact the project maintainer, Ibrahim Ali, at ibrahim.ali.99575@gmail.com.